 ASSETS:

 Cash \$ 650

 Receivables 2,860

 Other assets 462

 Property and equipment 10,864

 Customer-based intangible assets 4,057

 Management contract intangible assets 2,734

 Trademarks 21,663

 Goodwill 33,617

--

 Total \$ 76,907

 = ======

 LIABILITIES:

 Accounts payable and accrued expenses \$ 6,407

 Other obligations 4,000

 Acquisition financing from related parties 66,500

 -

 Total \$ 76,907

-́
+=

 The Company assesses intangible assets for impairment using fair value measurement techniques on an annual basis.
 In accordance with SFAS No. 142, the Company does not amortize goodwill and trademarks, which are deemed to have an indefinite useful live.
 Douglas Elliman amortized the entire amount of the acquired customer-based intangible assets of \$4,057 in the year ended December 31, 2003.
 RMG is amortizing management contracts using the straight line method over 15 years.
 This represents the expected period of benefit from such assets and will result in future annual amortization expense of \$181.
-For U.S. income tax purposes, the Company and Insignia elected to treat the acquisition.
+For U.S. income tax purposes, the Company and Insignia elected to treat the acquisition of Douglas Elliman, RMG and the related trademarks as an asset acquisition.
 As a result, the entire amount of intangible assets is amortizable over 15 years for U.S. income tax purposes.